blank2882/FYP-AI-Golf-Assistant/README.md

 The repository tests relax strict [0,1] assumptions (and `estimate_pose.py` clips keypoints before returning) so downstream code receives sane, clipped values.
 If you need the raw un-clipped values for debugging, modify `estimate_pose.extract_pose_keypoints` accordingly.

-# Things to be done tomorrow
-1) REdo the code
-    - smart_crop
-        - change the crop logic such that the whole golfer's body, club and ball are still in the video after cropping
-        - add the code where can save the cropped video after smart_crop runs to check how the crop is done on the video
-    - mediapipe
-        - implement from the previous chatgpt answer
-    - swingnet
-        - implement from the previous chatgpt answer
-    - llm
-        - implement from the previous chatgpt answer
-    * Ensure that each of the files are ran under a unit test to make sure that the file works first before integrating into the code